jyouturner/groom4j/data/travel-service-dev/.gist/api_notes.md

-Based on the provided information, I'll analyze the API endpoints for the City operations in the travel application.
-Let's break down each endpoint according to the requested format:
+Based on the project structure and the information provided, I'll analyze the API endpoints and provide detailed notes on their implementation, focusing on data flow analysis.
+Let's start with the endpoints related to city operations, as they seem to be a central part of the application.

 ## Get City